What Is a Transfer on Death (TOD) Designation Affidavit—and Should You Use One in Your Estate Plan?

 TOD Designation Affidavit With or Without a Trust

-If you don’t have a trust, a TOD Designation Affidavit can help ensure that real estate passes directly to your chosen beneficiaries, even if you don’t have a will or other estate planning documents in place.
+If you don’t have a trust, a TOD Designation Affidavit can help ensure that real estate passes directly to your chosen beneficiaries and avoids probate.
+In simpler estate plans, this can be an effective solution.

 Is a TOD Designation Affidavit Right for You?